Chapter 1:

 Dumbfounded, I cast a side glance at his hand, the one with the rabbit.
 Now wrapped in bluish light.

-The moment which follows, we sink into something soft made out of that same light while the lack of oxygen begins to cloud my mind.
+The following moment, we sink into a soft matter made out of that same light, while the lack of oxygen begins to cloud my mind.
 As we bounce back in the air, surrounded by bluish dust, I catch sight beneath us of what resembles rabbit pads.

 “Magic..?”